cucapra/latte21/discussion.md

   - Will "harder" concepts such as multi-FPGA, FPGA networking, and near-memory gain traction?

  - FPGA overlays and encapsulating hardware programmability for software developers.

+ - For languages that generate verilog, what are the challenges involved in taking output from EDA tools and putting it back into the context of the original language.
+   - How should failing timing paths be presented?
+   - What should waveforms looks like?